Set up a connector to archive EML data

 Click the Connectors tab and then select the EML connector to display the flyout page.
 This page contains the properties and information about the connector.

 Under Connector status with source, click the Download log link to open (or save) the status log for the connector.
-This log contains information about the data that has been imported to the Microsoft cloud.
+This log contains information about the data that's been imported to the Microsoft cloud.
 For more information, see View admin logs for data connectors.

 - At this time, we don't support importing attachments or items that are larger than 10 MB.
 Support for larger items will be available at a later date.